 Small steps on a long journey

 I’d always hoped to find a yoga and meditation retreat this trip, so it was disappointing when the place I’d chosen in the UK said they were full.
-Google maps has been really useful, delivering mostly accurate directions to my phone in some pretty remote locations, and in this case, finding Yala Heights Meditation and Relaxation Centre eight minutes from the beach where I’ was’d been staying.
+Google maps has been really useful, delivering mostly accurate directions to my phone in some pretty remote locations, and in this case, finding Yala Heights Meditation and Relaxation Centre eight minutes from the beach where I’d been staying.
 Committing to anything on the road isn’t straightforward: what looks good can easily turn out otherwise, but with Yala Google struck gold and rewarded pressing on through disappointment.

 There were nine others at the centre including the couple who look after the place, their two lovely girls and two buddhist nuns.
 As the first non Sri Lankan visitor, I was mindful of making a good impression, a task made easier by the company who were endearing and very kind.
 When we spoke of food and I mentioned missing potatoes and liking curd, potato curry, curd and honey appeared at dinner the following day.
 That was kind and typical of the Sri Lankan hospitality I’ve found.